ranajollanar/ColorSwitch/README.md

    - **Pause Game**: Add a pause feature to allow players to pause and resume gameplay.
    - **Colorblind Mode**: Include colorblind-friendly modes.

-## Contributing

-Feel free to submit a pull request or open an issue if you want to contribute to the project.
-Your feedback and suggestions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

+- Helsinki XR Center for the task assignment and opportunity to work on this project.
 - Unity Technologies for providing the game development platform.
 - [PlayFab](https://playfab.com/) for potential integration in future updates.
-- Helsinki XR Center for the task assignment and opportunity to work on this project.